mudmap-io/documentation/docs/registering-devices.md

 Read [preparing devices] for more details on *why* Mudmap needs Password access via SSH and when it can be disabled.

-If all of the above steps fail, please [contact me](mailto:dan@mudmap.io).
+If all the above steps fail, please [contact me](mailto:dan@mudmap.io).
 The more information you are able to provide the easier it will be to debug the issue.
-Gather logs from pfSense, particularly the ssh access logs, are invaluable, as is whether the device is virtual or physical.
+Gathering logs from pfSense, particularly the ssh access logs, are invaluable, as is whether the device is virtual or physical.
 Issues on the [Github][gh-issue] page are also welcomed.